-This site is about Digitalisation for Agriculture (D4Ag), the intersection of digital innovations for agriculture, big data and analytics, innovative business development, and the enabling environment.
+This site is about Digitalisation for Agriculture (D4Ag), the intersection of digital innovations for agriculture, data infrastructure, innovative business development, and the enabling environment.
 The concept of digitalisation for agriculture takes advantage of the process of Digitisation that facilitates the transition from analog to digital, and crucial for big data and analytics.

 The portal intends to be a primary source of information for agribusiness and value chain programme/project implementers; digital solution developers; students and researchers in the area of agriculture and information and communication technologies (ICTs); farmers, intermediaries and other field staff; policy and decision makers in agriculture and digitalisation; private sector investors in agriculture and ICTs; and international development partners, donors, and funding agencies who seek ideas to support.